nullmames/docker-extract/README.md

 ## Configuration

 The application uses a YAML configuration file to specify which Docker images to extract binaries from.
+There are three ways to provide configuration:

+### 1. Local Configuration File

 Edit the `config.yaml` file to customize:

 ```yaml
 networks: